Heat Recovery Ventilation

+Do you want clean, filtered, warm air circulating in your home?
 If so, then our high end Heat Recovery Ventilation system is for you.

-Heat Recovery Vantillation Unit
+Heat Recovery Ventilation

-An overview of Heat Recovery Ventilation Systems
+An Overview of Heat Recovery Ventilation Systems

 The Sentinel Kinetic from Vent-axia is the next generation of whole house heat recovery ventilation systems.
 It will remove your home’s polluted air with ease and provide a constant supply of clean filtered air, allowing you and your family to live in an ideal indoor environment.